Copa Bolivia: Format

 For the 2022 edition, the competition was to be played under a knockout tournament system with two stages: a preliminary stage and a national stage.
 In the preliminary stage, each regional football association held a competition which qualified one team from each regional league to the national stage, in which the first division teams would enter the competition, along with six quarter-finalists of the Copa Simón Bolívar, and the losing team of the promotion/relegation play-off played in the previous season.
 In the national stage, the 16 División Profesional clubs would be drawn against a rival from the División Aficionados (Copa Simón Bolívar or regional league) into 16 double-legged ties in which the lower-tier team would host the first leg, with the 16 winners advancing to the round of 16.
 The subsequent rounds (round of 16, quarter-finals, and semi-finals) would also be played as double-legged ties, while the final would be played as a single game on neutral ground.

-The 2025 tournament will feature five stages: a group stage, a knockout playoff round, quarter-finals, semi-finals, and the final.
-In the group stage, the 16 participating teams were drawn into four groups of four and they will play 14 matches: two against each one of their group rivals, as well as two against their derby rival and other two against one team from each of the other groups.
-The four group winners will advance to the quarter-finals, whilst the teams placing in second and third place in the four groups will play a play-off round over two legs to decide the other four quarter-finalists, who will face the group winners in the quarter-finals.
-The two semi-final winners will eventually play the final, with the champions being awarded a berth into the Copa Libertadores and the runners-up qualifying for the Copa Sudamericana.
+The 2025 tournament featured five stages: a group stage, a knockout playoff round, quarter-finals, semi-finals, and the final.
+In the group stage, the 16 participating teams were drawn into four groups of four and played 14 matches: two against each one of their group rivals, as well as two against their derby rival and other two against one team from each of the other groups.
+The four group winners advanced to the quarter-finals, whilst the teams placing in second and third place in the four groups played a play-off round over two legs to decide the other four quarter-finalists, who faced the group winners in the quarter-finals.
+The two semi-final winners played the final, with the champions being awarded a berth into the Copa Libertadores and the runners-up qualifying for the Copa Sudamericana.